 Come rain or shine, it’s easy to fall head over heels for Paris.
 Its magnetic charm, magnificent architecture and must-see sights sparkle in any season.
 That said, cruising along the Seine during a hailstorm isn’t much fun.
 And gale-force winds rather take the romance out of the Eiffel Tower.
-So here are five indoor (but still outstanding) things to see and do in the French capital when it rains.
+So here are five indoor (but still outstanding) things to see and do on a city break in Paris on rainy days.

 1. go underground in the captivating catacombs